 The Society of Saint Edmund began in the 1840s in a rural region of France to revitalize the faith of people who had become increasingly alienated from the Catholic Church.
 Our founder, Father Jean-Baptiste Muard began the Society at St. Mary’s Abbey in Pontigny, one of the great Cistercian monasteries of France and the final resting place of Saint Edmund of Canterbury.

 Known as “auxiliary priests,” the Edmundites took on assignments and challenges that local clergy were unable to do.
 Ardent and powerful preachers, they brought the message of the Gospel from village to village.
-The order flourished and, in time, the Edmundites re-established Mont Ste.
-Michel as a place of pilgrimage and opened several Catholic schools.
+The order flourished and, in time, the Edmundites re-established Mont-Saint-Michel as a place of pilgrimage and opened several Catholic schools.

 Coming To North America

 At the end of the 19th century as politics became increasingly hostile towards religious orders, the Society of Saint Edmund decided to establish a new ministry in Canada.
 By the start of the 20th century, the Society lost everything they built in France.
 Forced to leave the country, a small group of Edmundites began again by ministering the French-speaking Catholics in Quebec.

 Asked to serve the French-speaking Catholics of northern Vermont, the Edmundites responded and established several parishes as well as Saint Michael’s College in Colchester, VT.
 The College’s first building, Founders Hall, was dedicated in 1904 and in 1913, Saint Michael’s became the first Catholic college in Vermont, empowered to grant college degrees.
 In 1904, the Bishop of Burlington also asked the Edmundites to administer Saint Anne’s Shrine in Isle LaMotte, a sacred place in the Champlain Islands visited by thousands each year for reflection, prayer and recreation.

 Call to Venezuela